Lake Minnetonka Regional Park

 The swim pond has a maximum depth of six feet and is completely surrounded by sand.
 The filtered and chlorinated water comes from the lake.
-Changing rooms and concession stand serve swimmers, and beach umbrellas provide respite from the sun.
-A daily or annual pass is required for the swim pond.
+Changing rooms and a concession stand serve beach-goers, and umbrellas provide respite from the sun.
+A daily or season pass is required for the swim pond.

 Lake Minnetonka Islands

 Three Rivers Park District owns parkland on three islands on Lake Minnetonka: Wild Goose Chase Island, Wawatasso Island and a portion of Big Island.
 All of these areas are undeveloped and do not have drinking water or toilets available.
 Picnicking and fishing are allowed.
 Camping or overnight use is not permitted on any of the islands.
 The Park District does not provide transportation to or from the islands.

 Wawatasso Island is located on Lake Minnetonka south of Enchanted Island and north of Smithtown Bay.
 It consists of about 34 acres and has long been a favorite beaching spot for boaters, and there are informal hiking trails.